Code-Institute-Submissions/the_monkees_fan_page_assignment/README.md

 Testing
 ---

-The user stories described in the UX section achieve the expected results of making the site a resource for fans and people unfamiliar with their work.
+The user stories described in the UX section achieve the expected results of making the site a good resource for fans and people unfamiliar with their work to visit.

 On desktop, the user will see The Monkees Timeline functions as a side panel next to the left of the screen with a group photo of the band on the right and a text-based column of four below that photo.
 On tablet and mobile devices, the user’s page responds nicely, with the timeline becoming centred on the page with the band photo and four columns sitting underneath as the user scrolls down.
 The user can travel between pages with ease using the navigation buttons in the navbar.
 The logo also poses as a conventional Home button.
 The user can be redirected to any of the relevant Monkees media sites by clicking the icons in the footer.

 The user will notice that the music page has a very similar layout to Home in that it uses a side panel and main body which collapses underneath as the screen size decreases to fit mobile screens.
 Users can listen to the audio from the MP3 files by clicking the play symbol and the duration of their song will be noted by both a running timeline and a seconds counter.
 Volume is also adjustable on desktop, but only the option to mute the sound is available on mobile.
 The option to download any of the four Mp3 tracks is available to the user on all devices.

-The user can view the Tour table on any device as it shrinks as the size decreases.
-Unfortunately, the option to download a PDF file of the setlist is not available on mobile devices.
+The user can view the Tour Table on any device as it will shrink to size as the screen size decreases.
+Unfortunately, the option to download a PDF file of the setlist is not available on mobile devices. download option is availablle on desktop.

 For complete transparency about this project, I wish to inform you that the contact form is static and a user can input information.
 It is not wired to store the accepted information or have the relevant email sent the admin of the site to inform them of the contact form.
 For now, as the relevant knowledge to wire it up is not part of the User-Centric Frontend module, it remains a static form for the sake of aesthetics on the project.
 It is, however, responsive to the user’s actions.
 If the user fails to input information into every relevant box and then clicks the send button, a warning sign will pop up under the relevant boxes which need to be completed.
 The contact form itself is also responsive to changing screen sizes.

 Each page of the site was tested across three different browsers (Google Chrome, Safari, Firefox) on multiple mobile devices (iPhone 6, 7, 8, iPad, iPad Pro, Pixel, Pixel 2, Samsung Galaxy) to ensure compatibility and responsiveness.
-During the testing phase, I realized that the music page was not responding appropriately to what I ex-pected.
+During the testing phase, I realized that the music page was not responding appropriately to what I expected.
 The Youtube and MP3 sections were pushing the margin-right further out, leaving the page with too much space to the right of the screen.
 Media Queries for screen size were utilized as this problem was concerning for the iPad and mobile screens.
-I used `@media only screen and (max-width: 400px)`for mobiles and @media only screen and `(min-width: 768px) and (max-width: 990px)` for the iPad to solve this problem.
+I used `@media only screen and (max-width: 400px)`for mobiles and `@media only screen and (min-width: 768px) and (max-width: 990px)` for the iPad to solve this problem.

 Credits
 ===